LLMs' Reshaping of People, Processes, Products, and Society in Software Development: A Comprehensive Exploration with Early Adopters: Methods

 \subsection{Interview Questions Formulation}

-We structured our interview questions around four key themes in software engineering: People, Processes, Products, and Society.
-These themes were derived from existing literature, which highlighted the critical aspects of each category.
-Using this foundational framework, we formulated interview questions aimed at capturing relevant insights within each theme.
-An iterative approach was employed in developing these questions to ensure their clarity and relevance.
+We structured the interview protocol around four key themes in software engineering: People, Processes, Products, and Society.
+These themes were derived from prior work on LLMs in software engineering and sociotechnical views of software development, which emphasize people, processes, products, and societal context as critical dimensions.
+Using this foundational framework, we formulated interview questions designed to capture relevant insights within each theme.
+We developed the questions iteratively to ensure their clarity, relevance, and alignment with our research questions.

 To refine and ground our interview approach, we conducted several pilot interviews.
 One pilot interview was with a professional developer who regularly uses ChatGPT for programming, and the other three were with students who self-identified as developers and used ChatGPT in their work, though they were not employed as full-time professionals.
 These pilot interviews served as a testing phase to assess the appropriateness of the interview questions, determine the time required for each interview, and evaluate the overall structure.
 While the student interviews were excluded from our analysis, the professional developer’s interview was included due to the rich data it provided.